jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 null === null // true
 ```

-Objects are different, however.
-Instead of value comparison Javascript uses object reference.
-An object reference is pointer to the location of the object in memory, not its value or contents.
+Object equality, however, is determined by reference.
+A reference is pointer to the location of the object in memory, not its value or contents:

 *Note that in Javascript arrays and functions are objects too!*